dsosby/ramdump/_posts/2011-07-15-project-euler-problem-1-in-clojure.md

 After a few iterations, this was the result.
 Things I added include:

  * Use <a href="http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/loop" target="_blank">loop</a>/<a href="http://clojure.org/special_forms#recur" target="_blank">recur</a> - this allows me to define a single function versus two (one to recurse and one to setup) and also allows for <a href="http://en.wikipedia.org/wiki/Tail_call" target="_blank">tail call optimization</a>.
-Without the use of recur, the JVM would quickly run out of stack space.</li>
+Without the use of recur, the JVM would quickly run out of stack space.
- * Removed the specialized is-multiple functions - they were more for experimentation anyways.</li>
+ * Removed the specialized is-multiple functions - they were more for experimentation anyways.
  * Added a time function to keep track of optimizations.
-Something like this is a pain in Java, full of boilerplate.</li>
+Something like this is a pain in Java, full of boilerplate.

 However, this solution has a few things that I don't like: it still requires iterating over all numbers 1 to max, the conditional for multiples looks "wonky" (that's an official term by the way) and out of place, and it's still <i>long</i>.
 There has to be a cleaner way.